omarkhan/coffeedoc/README.md

 Thanks to [apgwoz](https://github.com/apgwoz), CoffeeDoc can also generate [wiki pages for Github](https://github.com/apgwoz/coffeedoc-hub/wiki/Src:Coffeedoc)!

+CoffeeDoc can also return your documentation as JSON, so you can run it through an external documentation system such as [Sphinx][].

 CoffeeDoc is inspired by the excellent [Docco][], and is intended for projects that require more structured API documentation.